-The 14-gauge steel is the most economical industry standard and nationally accepted for carport and metal structures.
-Whereas 12-gauge steel is thicker and can withstand heavy snow and high winds, which makes it more suitable for snowy, tropical, and coastal areas.
+The 14-gauge standard steel is the most economical and is nationally accepted for metal structures.
+Whereas, 12-gauge steel is thicker and can better withstand heavy snow and high winds, which makes it more suitable for areas that experience harsh weather.

-This depends on your building requirements.
-You can choose anything from a single top only carport, an enclosed garage, an A-frame barn with a lean-to, an industrial workshop, a commercial storage building, an RV parking garage, or a clear span structure–anything that suits your requirements can be built with 14-gauge or 12-gauge materials.
+This all depends on your building requirements.
+You can choose anything from a single-car carport all the way to a clear span structure; anything that meets the requirements can be built with 14- or 12-gauge framing.

-If you live in the Northeastern states where there are higher snow accumulations every winter, you will need a snow certified structure and a stronger building to shelter your possessions.
-If you live on the East Coast, your steel building might encounter winds and storms.
-In such scenarios, the building should be wind certified.
+If the region you live in experiences higher snow accumulations every winter, you will need a snow certified structure and a stronger building to shelter your possessions.
+If your area has extreme winds and storms, your structure should be wind certified.

-To know more about the gauge size standard of different metals have a look at the sheet metal gauge size chart.
+For more information about the gauge size standard and the different metals, you can check out our sheet metal gauge size chart.